 The brain is divided into two halves called the RIGHT HEMISPHERE and the LEFT HEMISPHERE.
 These two halves are connected by a structure called the CORPUS CALLOSUM. https://childhoodtraumarecovery.com/tag/corpus-callosum/

 Most people can attest to times, possibly when they were engaged in an argument, that they quoted something someone said, only to be told ‘that’s not exactly what I said’.
 We also have perceptions of what we hear, so our memories of someone else’s meaning may not be identical to their intention.
 Since we are remembering meaning instead of exact wording, that makes sense.

 We are remembering our feelings and emotions related to traumatic events.
 Our words for those emotions may change based on our ability to put things into words, particularly considering that we all have different verbal abilities.

-This does not follow along with what is known to be true of trauma, traumatic memories, and how those who have experienced trauma respond to their trauma.
+This does not follow along with what is known scientifically to be true of trauma, traumatic memories, and how those who have experienced trauma respond to their trauma.

 Originally published at medium.com